 The Services and Activities Fee (SAF) is currently $159 per quarter.
 Students enrolled part time pay a prorated amount.
 The chancellor appoints a Services and Activities Fee Committee (SAFC) each year to decide how the money is spent.
 The SAF is authorized by the state legislature and established by the SAFC to fund student activities and programs.

 The Student Technology Fee (STF) is currently $40 per quarter.
 Students enrolled part time pay a prorated amount.
 The Associate Students of UW Tacoma (ASUWT) appoints the Student Technology Fee Committee (STFC) each year to decide how the money is spent.
 The STF is authorized by the state legislature and established by the SAFC to fund technology to be used by the students of UW Tacoma.

-The University Y Student Center Fee (UWYF) is currently $180 per quarter.
+The University YMCA Student Center Fee (UWYF) is currently $180 per quarter.
 Students enrolled part time pay a prorated amount.
 The fee is authorized by the state legislature and was established by the SAFC.
 It pays for UW Tacoma students to use YMCA facilities and programs.
-It also pays for debt from constructing the University Y Student Center.
+It also pays for debt from constructing the University YMCA Student Center.